A flavorful Lebanese Zaatar Spice Blend Recipe so that you can make this wonderful Mediterranean spice blend at home with your own spices.

 Zaatar (actually spelled Za’atar) has two meaning:

 - Zaatar is the name given to certain herbs in the middle east/Mediterranean area.
-This includes prominently Thyme, Hyssop, Oregano and Savory and similar plants such as Marjoram.
+This includes prominently Thyme, Hyssop, Oregano and Sage and similar plants such as Marjoram.

 - Zaatar is a seasoning spice blend made of these herbs and more.
 The most well known is the Lebanese zaatar.